 - Or stretch the object by the width and/or height of the frame.

 It will be easier to understand with an example.
 Look at the two squares below.
 The figure on the left is placed in a frame.
-The figure on the right is in a group along with the beige rectangle, which serves as a background.
-We will try to change the size of the frame and the group in turn.
-Note that on the left, the square maintains its size and sticks to the bottom side of the frame according to the selected constraint.
-When selected, dotted lines appear indicating which constraints are active.
-On the right, when the square is selected, no auxiliary lines are shown, and all components of the group stretch.
+The figure on the right is in a group along with a beige rectangle that serves as a background.
+Let's try to change the size of the frame and the group one by one.
+Note that the square on the left maintains its size and sticks to the bottom side of the frame according to the selected constraints.
+When selected, dashed lines appear indicating which constraints are active.
+On the right, when selecting the square, no auxiliary lines are displayed, and all components of the group stretch.

-Components – are a special type of objects created based on frames for building frequently used interface elements.
-It sounds complicated, but actually, components are used to create templates for buttons, dropdown menus, navigation, and more.
-To avoid drawing every time, for example, a button, you copy the button component, set the desired size and color, change the text – and it's ready!
-Sets of such components in Figma terminology are called component library.
-And among designers, they are called UI Kit (pronounced yoo-eye kit).
+Components – are a special type of objects created based on frames for building commonly used interface elements.
+It sounds complicated, but in reality, components are used to create templates for buttons, dropdown menus, navigation, and more.
+To avoid drawing, for example, a button every time, you copy the button component, set the desired size and color, change the text – and you're all set!
+Sets of such components in Figma terminology are called component libraries.
+And for designers, they are referred to as UI Kit (pronounced yu-ai kit).

 Why complicate everything?
-In fact, components can save you dozens of hours of work.
-Imagine a situation: you have 50 screens of a web application.
-Each one has buttons.
-Suddenly, you receive a request to "round all buttons."
+In fact, components can save dozens of hours of work.
+Imagine a situation: you have 50 screens in a web application.
+Each has buttons.
+Suddenly, you receive a revision to "round all buttons."
 If the design was created using components, you only need to change the parent component (button template), and the rest of the changes will happen automatically.
 If everything was done without components, you would have to manually change each button.

 This is where the power of components lies.
 And constraints play one of the key roles here.

 We will dedicate a separate material to components, do not be afraid of their complexity.
 Moreover, components have other features that we will gradually touch upon.
-For now, we are just laying the foundation for further work.
+For now, we are just laying the groundwork for further work.
 In the meantime, to understand the benefits of components, take a look at the example below.
-At the top is the parent component (template), and below are three child components that inherit its properties.
-At the very bottom is a button, made based on a regular frame.
-By changing the parent component, we automatically change all the child components.
+At the top is the parent component (template), and at the bottom are three child components that inherit its properties.
+At the very bottom is a button made based on a regular frame.
+By changing the parent component, we automatically change all the children.

-As you can see, the bottom button has remained untouched because it is just a frame, not a component.
-I hope you have already formed your first impression of components and their usefulness in a designer's work.
+As you can see, the bottom button remains untouched because it is just a frame, not a component.
+I hope you already have your first impression of components and their usefulness in a designer's work.

-While you do not yet know how to create components, you need to fully understand how the limits within the frame work first.
-So let's go back to them.
+While you do not yet know how to create components, it is necessary to fully understand how constraints work inside a frame first.
+Therefore, let's return to them.

 - Top – the object sticks to the top edge of the frame;

-- Center – the object is centered vertically in the frame;
+- Center – the object is centered in height within the frame;

 - Bottom – the object sticks to the bottom edge of the frame.